Poette doesn't have a custom title currently.

 - Contact Info on Website (Discord or Email)

 Additional Notes on Preference:

 I’ll be honest I highly prefer strong and confident writers who can plot twist on their own.
 I don’t mind plotting but I’d like to write with someone adaptable to surprises.
 In addition, I look for well-written characterization.
 My favorite partners are ones who write more poetically and evocatively in general.
 I like description and emotional backdrop.

-Rapid fire sessions or email is fine.
+Rapid fire IM sessions or slower-paced email is fine.